o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/cgf-adding-aws-resources-versioning.md

 ---
-description: ' Learn about versioning of &LAM; code and custom resource instances in &ALYlong;. '
+description: ' Learn about versioning of Lambda code and custom resource instances in Amazon Lumberyard. '
 title: Versioning of Custom Resources
 ---
 # Versioning of Custom Resources {#cloud-canvas-cgf-adding-aws-resources-versioning}